handejong/Ex-vivo-ephys-toolset/README.md

 To open a file browser where the user can select a .abf file.
 Alternatively one can specify the filename as follows:

             >> output_sweepset=sweepset('filename','filename.abf')

+To load all the .abf files in the current folder type:

+	    >> sweepset('directory','on')

 This will create a sweepset object named 'output_sweepset'.
 The first sweep is presented in a figure and data about the dataset is printed to the command line.
 The following command prints information about the sweepset (such as the sampling frequency):